jwihardi/Shudder/README.md

 - **Multiplayer**: This feature should have been completely removed.
 Multiplayer doesn't work at all since everything is client-sided and desynced, although players can join each other locally.

+- **Assets**: More assets should have been custom-made rather than using online free assets since many don't fit quite right.
+The stairs were extremely hard to make work since the monster's pathfinding wouldn't go up it if it was too steep and neither could the player.
+The light switches don't animate which could have easily been added.

 ---